authelia/authelia/docs/features/2fa/security-key.md

 ### Why don't I have access to the *Security Key* option?

-U2F protocol is a new protocol that is only supported by recent browsers and might even be enabled on some of them.
-Please be sure your browser supports U2F and that the feature is enabled to make the option available in **Authelia**.
+The Webauthn protocol is a new protocol that is only supported by modern browsers.
+Please ensure your browser is up to date, supports Webauthn, and that the feature is not disabled if the option is not available to you in **Authelia**.

 [YubiKey]: https://www.yubico.com/products/yubikey-5-overview/